Alexander Downer: Opposition leader

 Downer held a number of positions on the opposition front bench from 1987 onwards.
 When the Liberals unexpectedly lost the 1993 election to Prime Minister Paul Keating, after the election Downer became Shadow Treasurer replacing Peter Reith who had resigned from the portfolio.
 During this time, Downer began to be talked of as a possible leader as John Hewson was seen as weak following the 1993 election defeat.
 In May 1994 Downer succeeded Hewson as Liberal party leader after defeating him in a leadership spill which Hewson initiated.
-Downer was the first Parliamentary leader of the Federal Liberal party to come from South Australia.
+Downer was the first South Australian to lead the party, as well as the first South Australian to lead the non-Labor side since Federation.

 As Liberal leader, Downer initially attracted record levels of public support, even when incumbent Prime Minister Paul Keating launched a series of attacks on Downer's privileged background.
 Then aged 43, he was perceived as a fresh-faced alternative to a government in its twelfth year of power.

-Several months after becoming leader Downer's support base was quickly eroded, however, by a series of embarrassing public blunders.
+Several weeks after becoming leader Downer's support base was quickly eroded, however, by a series of embarrassing public blunders.
 One was the emergence of a 1987 speech to the far-right Australian League of Rights.
 Another was the sacking of John Hewson from the shadow ministry in August 1994.
 A damaging incident emerged from a formal dinner attended by Downer.
 While promoting the Liberal slogan "The Things That Matter", in a reference to abusing husbands, Downer quipped that the party's domestic violence policy would accordingly be named "The Things That Batter".
 Downer also found it difficult to handle the gulf between monarchists and republicans in his own party but resolved the dispute by promising to establish a constitutional convention to consider the issue.
 By the end of 1994, his approval ratings had dwindled to 34 percent after being as high as 53 percent.